dynexcoin/Dynex/README.md

 brew install boost
 ```

 After downloading the precompiled binary, unzip the executable on your machine.
-To run a full Node in the TuringX blockchain, run the main service (=daemon) with the following command and wait until your node is fully synchronised with the network:
+To run a full Node in the Dynex blockchain, run the main service (=daemon) with the following command and wait until your node is fully synchronised with the network:
 ```
 ./dynexd
 ```

+Please note that your node requires ports 17336 and SSL to be open.

 ![TuringX-Daemon](https://github.com/dynexcoin/Dynex/raw/main/turingxd.jpg)